Foundations of a Good Swing Stance

 If you have a very small hand or are a junior player, you may want to start out with a 10-finger grip, meaning all the fingers are on the grip.

-“Whatever you choose, make sure your hands are working together as a unit,” said Lovelace.
+“Whatever you choose, make sure your hands are working together as a unit,” says Lovelace.

 How many times was standing up straight drilled into your head as a child?
 What your mom or grandma probably didn’t mention was that good posture means longer drives and more consistent shots.
 It’s extraordinarily important to getting your club in the right swing plane and staying balanced.